Water and Wastewater Master Plan

 The Water and Wastewater Master Plan is a long-range overview infrastructure plan to provide water and wastewater services to our growing communities to 2051.
 While water safety and quality is inherently considered in our service delivery planning, treatment strategies for the infrastructure recommended in the Master Plan will be developed at the facility design stage during a project-specific environmental assessment.

-Is the Master Plan considering water conservation and efficiency initiatives like grey water use?
+Does the Master Plan consider water conservation and efficiency initiatives like grey water use?

 York Region has a long history of practicing water conservation and efficiency programming that spans more than twenty years.
 York Region’s LTWCS expands on existing Regional plans, strategies and programs, and sets the stage for innovative and jurisdiction-leading water conservation and efficiency programming.
-The strategy is updated on a five year cycle and the next update is planned to be complete in 2021.
+The strategy is updated on a five-year cycle and was updated in 2021.

 How do I know if my property/development will receive servicing?